AztecProtocol/ignition-contracts/README.md

 # Overview

 The Aztec Network conducted a token sale in late 2025 where it distributed approximately 14.95% of the total supply to participants of the Aztec Sale.
-Aztec utilized the [CCA](#https://github.com/Uniswap/continuous-clearing-auction)
+Aztec utilized the [CCA](#https://github.com/Uniswap/continuous-clearing-auction) auction system; developed in collaboration with Uniswap.

 **Motivation for the Soulbound Token**
 User's who take part in the sale MUST be cleared to not be sanctioned individuals.
 We do that through the minting of a Ignition Particiapnt Soulbound Token.